silverton-io/buz-docs/docs/introduction/philosophy.md

 Kafka was an infant.
 And had not yet created the things that Redpanda solves.

-Streaming databases built on the Postgres API were years into the future.
+Specialty databases built on the Postgres wire protocol were years into the future.

-And a data warehouse that would eat the world with its developer-focus yet massively-scalable architecture was yet to be named.
+And Iceberg was just the cause of a maritime disaster.

-***These are realities, and we are building on them with a keen eye to the future.***
+***These are all present-day realities and we are building on them with a keen eye to the future.***

 ## Scale to zero, but also "infinity"